Last Updated On October 3rd, 2018

 Sleeping position is often overlooked when people search for a new mattress; you should most definitely consider what kind of sleeper both you and your partner are.
 If you are both side sleepers, you’ll welcome the contouring feature of memory foam or latex mattresses that will relieve pressure points.
 They can also be a smart choice for stomach sleepers.
 Back sleepers, on the other hand, may find an innerspring mattress the best option.
 Although this is in the context of sleeping at night, the same applies when it’s time to have sex, purely because the sexual positions you’ll be performing are very similar to those of a sleeping nature, which both require comfort and support throughout.

 We all know that sometimes a little mess can seep through the bedding into the mattress.
 If you have a mattress protector that’s fine, simply wash it with your sheets.
 However, some people prefer not to have a protector and utilize the cover which came with the mattress itself.
 After all, many of the outer covers are made of premium materials and are often much friendlier than a protector.
 If this is the case, try to buy a mattress with a removable and washable cover.
 Not all covers are removable or washable.
 It goes without saying that washing the cover once in a while with your sheets is much more hygienic than not being able to and sleeping with a stained from sex mattress.

 The Top 5 Best Mattress For Sex Reviewed

 All of our choices for are either memory foam or latex.
 We ranked comfort, bounce, and durability high on our list of features that make the entire experience that much more pleasant.

 To wrap up, the best mattress for couples should strike the right balance between support, bounce, longevity, and discretion, not forgetting that comfort reigns supreme to enrich the entire experience.
-After all, a comfortable bed that enhances the sexual experience and ensures a good night’s sleep is the best way to end the day.
+After all, sex on memory foam feels great, enhancing the sexual experience, and also ensures a good night’s sleep.